 The Best Value of Gartner

-I would not be the first to argue that Gartner’s research is more relevant for investors than it is for software buyers.
-But this also depends upon what analytical product is being used by the investor.
+I would not be the first to argue that Gartner’s research is more relevant for investors than software buyers.
+But this also depends upon what the investor is using the analytical product.

-- Investors can be confident that right or wrong, Gartner’s opinions will be considered definitive by a large segment of the people that can have a powerful effect on a vendor’s future condition.
-Because buyers have to implement the application and gain value from its operation, buyers cannot be as confident.
-So while perception is a reality for investors, this not true for buyers.
-For example, when I see a poor quality or high overhead application or database rated highly in a Gartner Magic Quadrant, investors can be confident that the product will be included in the shortlists of many software selections, so perception in effect becomes a reality.
-Strangely, while Gartner’s research seems skewed towards investors, according to Gartner, investors only represent roughly five percent of all business, at least by number (not by revenue).
+- Investors can be confident that right or wrong, Gartner’s opinions will be considered definitive by a large segment that can have a powerful effect on a vendor’s future condition.
+Because buyers have to implement the application and gain value from its operation, buyers cannot be confident.
+So while perception is a reality for investors, this is not true for buyers.
+For example, when I see a poor quality or high overhead application or database rated highly in a Gartner Magic Quadrant, investors can be confident that the product will be included in the shortlists of many software selections.
+Hence, perception, in effect, becomes a reality.
+Strangely, while Gartner’s research seems skewed towards investors, according to Gartner, investors only represent roughly five percent of all businesses, at least by number (not by revenue).

 - If investors seek to use Gartner for its technology or market predictions, there is no evidence that Gartner can forecast better than anyone else.
-Due to famous misses, as we covered in How Gartner Got IBM Watson so Wrong, How Gartner Got HANA So Wrong, How Gartner Got Fiori So Wrong, and Disregarding Gartner’s’s Deeper Technology Insights Predictions, it seems that in some cases (at least according to anecdotal evidence) Gartner is not even attempting to achieve forecast accuracy.
-Instead Gartner is trying to either make a splash with a prediction or satisfy a large vendor with its projections, as we cover in the article How Gartner Promotes Hype Cycles.
-In fact, Gartner seems so focused on trends that they at times seem to be running a fashion magazine as we cover in the article Gartner and the Devil Wears Prada.
-The reason for this is that vendors rely on Gartner to help promote their offerings, and vendors typically have some new hot thing they are promoting.
+Due to famous misses, as we covered in How Gartner Got IBM Watson so Wrong, How Gartner Got HANA So Wrong, How Gartner Got Fiori So Wrong, and Disregarding Gartner’s Deeper Technology Insights Predictions, it seems that in some cases (at least according to anecdotal evidence) Gartner is not even attempting to achieve forecast accuracy.
+Instead, Gartner is trying to either make a splash with a prediction or satisfy a large vendor with its projections, as we cover in the article How Gartner Promotes Hype Cycles.
+Gartner seems so focused on trends that they, at times, seem to be running a fashion magazine, as we cover in the article Gartner and the Devil Wears Prada.
+This is because vendors rely on Gartner to help promote their offerings, and they typically have some new hot thing they promote.
 One reason for paying Gartner is to have these items promoted as legitimate, allowing the software vendor to sell more software.
 The current craze in 2019 is artificial intelligence.
 A few years ago, it was analytics and Big Data.
 In a few years, it will be something else.

 What is the Starting Cost for Accessing Gartner?

 A standard and fundamental subscription to Gartner begins at roughly $30,000.
-Still, there are rumors that a subscription can be had for less if all that is required is online access to the article database and minimal questions for analysts.
-The less a company pays, the less access they have to Gartner analysts.
-However, getting any advice, say on negotiation with SAP, will cost $100,000 and will mostly be a combination of a few interactions with Gartner as well as some negotiation reports, as we covered in What Do You Get for $100,000 from Gartner?
+Still, there are rumors that a subscription can be had for less if online access to the article database is required and minimal questions for analysts.
+The less a company pays, the less access to Gartner analysts.
+However, getting advice on negotiation with SAP will cost $100,000.
+It will mostly combine a few interactions with Gartner and some negotiation reports, as we covered in What Do You Get for $100,000 from Gartner?

-Overall, it takes a large amount of money before Gartner will do much for a client.
-This lack of effort in the part of Gartner is part of Gartner’s sales strategy.
-As we cover in the article, Gartner Runs a Boiler Room Operation in Fort Meyers, Gartner uses the lack of value at earlier levels, to upsell customers to higher-level packages.
-Gartner is very useful at metering out information, so the customer always feels incomplete and, therefore, open to being further upsold.
+Overall, it takes a lot of money before Gartner will do much for a client.
+This lack of effort on Gartner’s part is part of Gartner’s sales strategy.
+As we cover in the article, Gartner Runs a Boiler Room Operation in Fort Meyers, Gartner uses the lack of value at earlier levels to upsell customers to higher-level packages.
+Gartner is instrumental in meeting information, so the customer always feels incomplete and open to being further upsold.
 Companies that hire Gartner must understand this game.

 It should be noted that legitimate research entities do not use sales tactics taken from boiler room operations.